This is the multi-page printable view of this section. Click here to print.

 | SRN | Unique resource ID in Samsung Cloud Platform |

-| Resource Name | Resource name |
+| Resource name | Resource Name |

 | Resource ID | Unique resource ID in the service |

-| Creator | User who requested service creation |
+| constructor | User requesting service creation |

-| Creation Date | Service creation date |
+| Creation date and time | Service creation date and time |

-| Modification Date | Service modification date |
+| Modification date and time | Service modification date and time |

 |